pivot-access-ltd/bma-offline-docs/src/give-me-an-example-of-maas.md

 <tr><td>Food service</td><td>Instrumentation</td><td>Information technology</td></tr>
 </table>

-rad-begin /deb/2.9/cli
-You can handle this lowest level with individual [machines](/t/machines/2739).
+You can handle this lowest level with individual [machines](/t/machines/nnnn).
 With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end

-rad-begin /deb/2.9/ui
-You can handle this lowest level with individual [machines](/t/machines/2740).
-With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end

-rad-begin /deb/3.0/cli
-You can handle this lowest level with individual [machines](/t/machines/4031).
-With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end

-rad-begin /deb/3.0/ui
-You can handle this lowest level with individual [machines](/t/machines/4032).
-With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end

-rad-begin /snap/2.9/cli
-You can handle this lowest level with individual [machines](/t/machines/2734).
-With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end

-rad-begin /snap/2.9/ui
-You can handle this lowest level with individual [machines](/t/machines/2735).
-With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end

-rad-begin /snap/3.0/cli
-You can handle this lowest level with individual [machines](/t/machines/4029).
-With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end

-rad-begin /snap/3.0/ui
-You can handle this lowest level with individual [machines](/t/machines/4030).
-With MAAS, you'll be able to modify how many machines are performing which functions, somewhat on-the-fly, but let's assume that you start by creating (at least) one VM for each function.
-Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it. rad-end
+Since you can reassign machines at will, you aren't going to name them for their functions; instead, you're just going to use the MAC address of each machine to uniquely identify it.

 <details>
 <summary>